Cyclists break traffic laws for personal safety and to save energy, study

 Cyclist often feel they need to frequently defend their and other cyclists behaviour.
 Be it because of minor infractions that are unmistakenly illegal like rolling through a stop sign or entirely legitimate like taking their lane on the road.
 A new study published in The Journal of Transport and Land Use details the reasons and ways cyclist tend to break traffic laws and the findings are not entirely shocking if you feel cyclists are making calculated, rational decisions in doing so.

 While many studies have sought to understand the reasons motorist break the law, fewer have focused on cyclists.
 Wesley E. Marshall, an engineer and sociologist from the University of Colorado, and Daniel Piatkowski, an urban planning professor at the University of Nebraska-Lincoln, wanted to better understand rule-breaking cyclists and the factors associated with their unlawful behaviours.
-They also wanted to understand if cyclists, like drivers and pedestrians, were making rational choices to break the law, or whether their behaviour was simply reckless and dangerous.
+They also wanted to understand if cyclists, like drivers and pedestrians, were making rational choices to break the law or whether their behaviour was simply reckless and dangerous.

 The most significant result the researchers uncovered was that 71 per cent of the time, when cyclists break traffic rules, they do so for reasons of personal safety.
 This compares to the most prevalent response amoung pedestrians and drivers who site saving time as the reason they disregard traffic laws.
 77 per cent of drivers and 85 per cent of pedestrians say they break traffic laws to save time.
 This compares to 50 per cent of cyclists who responded that saving time was the reason they break traffic laws.
 Saving energy was the next most common response with 56 per cent of cyclists giving it as a reason they break traffic laws.

 In the overall data set four per cent of respondents could be considered fully law abiding.
-About 80 per cent of respondents engage in minor infractions with 16 per cent engaging in major infractions.
+About 80 per cent of respondents engaged in minor infractions with 16 per cent engaging in major infractions.
 The authors define minor infractions as those with minimal risk or potential conflict with other road users.
 An example of a minor infraction might be rolling through a four-way stop.
-Only 0.6 per cent would be considered reckless and dangerous cyclists according to the data collected.
+Only 0.6 per cent of respondents would be considered reckless and dangerous cyclists according to the data collected.
 As age increased, the likelihood of being an unlawful cyclist decreased.

 RELATED: Must-try healthy muffin recipes

 Interestingly, the researchers found that it is the unmeasured social and contextual norms of a city that tend to outweigh individual bicyclist characteristics such as race, age, income, or ethnicity when it comes to the level of illegal bicycling behaviours they undertake.
-Unsurprisingly it is younger people, males and those comfortable riding in mixed traffic that are the cyclist most likely to exhibit unlawful riding habits.
+Unsurprisingly, it is younger people, males and those comfortable riding in mixed traffic that are the cyclist most likely to exhibit unlawful riding habits.

 Overwhelmingly, the unlawful riding of cyclists is not considered reckless according to the study.
 Instead, the majority of infractions are calculated and done in circumstances that pose low risk to the individual and others.
 Most of these infractions are motivated by concerns for personal safety and to save energy.

-The study also stated that after analysis of the results and review of the literature that despite the perception that cyclists need to obey the rules in order to be taken seriously as road users, drivers tend to break the rules as much if not more frequently than cyclists and are motivated by a desire to save time unlike cyclists who are concerned for their personal safety.
+The study also stated that after analysis of the results and review of the literature, that despite the perception that cyclists need to obey the rules in order to be taken seriously as road users, drivers tend to break the rules as much if not more frequently than cyclists and are motivated by a desire to save time unlike cyclists who are concerned for their personal safety.
 Like other road users, when cyclists disobey traffic laws they are doing so rationally.